kleinzcy/yolo_bicycle/README.md

 The kernel code is in KCF.py and the KCF.ipynb file is friendly to read.

-Pull request if you find some bug or you fix the problem.
+Pull request if you fix the problem or find some bugs.